 My name is Mike Huguelet and I am the Executive Director of the Iowa Coalition for Public Charter Schools.
 The Coalition is the statewide association responsible for launching and supporting high-quality public charter schools in Iowa.
 Almost all states that allow for public charters have a state association that helps to ensure quality operation of its member schools.
 We officially launched in July of 2023.
 Over the past few months, I have been meeting with charter management organizations (CMOs) from around the country that are interested in bringing proven school models to Iowa.
 I have also worked with local community members and groups interested in filling an educational gap in their community.
-I am writing to support the application of Academica to launch new public charter schools in Cedar Rapids and Des Moines.
-Their partnership with the Civica Network will bring high-quality schools to communities that are seeking more educational options.
+I am writing to support the application of Opportunity Education to launch two new public charter schools, one in Cedar Rapids and one in Des Moines.
+Opportunity Education currently operates two schools, one in California and Nebraska.
+Their model focuses on engagement for both students and teachers and I believe this will lead to better outcomes for students in Iowa.